Kyushu's northernmost city is a place for learning, entertainment, and relaxation

-As the closest city to Japan's main island of Honshu, Kitakyushu is the gateway between the two islands and is packed with sightseeing opportunities.
+As the closest city to Japan's main island of Honshu, Kitakyushu is the gateway between the two islands and is packed with sightseeing spots.

 JR Kokura is Kitakyushu's main station and is on both local and bullet train lines.

-By bullet train, Kokura is only 12 minutes from Hakata Station in Fukuoka City.
+By bullet train, Kokura is about 15 minutes from Hakata Station in Fukuoka City.
 From Kokura Station, local trains and buses connect to the rest of the city.

 Kitakyushu is serviced internationally by air, and the airline StarFlyer is headquartered at the city's Kitakyushu Airport.

 Kitakyushu became a city in 1963, though its history extends well beyond this.
-The city sits on the north coast of Kyushu, next to the Kammon Straits, and is best known as a major industrial employer within Fukuoka Prefecture , but there are also many opportunities for sightseeing to be found across the city.
+The city sits on the north coast of Kyushu, next to the Kammon Straits, and is best known as a major industrial employer within Fukuoka Prefecture , but there are also many sightseeing spots to be found across the city.

 Kokura Castle is a well-restored castle that has become a symbol of Kitakyushu and is the only standing castle keep in Fukuoka Prefecture.
-The keep is bordered by a moat on two sides and on the other two by the castle's extensive grounds, which are collectively known as Katsuyama Park.
+Surrounding the castle is the Kokura Castle Japanese Garden, which exhibits the history of Japanese manners, and Yasaka Shrine.
+Together, the two are in Katsuyama Park.
 The park is home to hundreds of cherry trees that transform the look of Kokura Castle each April during sakura season.

-The Moji Port Retro Area is home to a number of historic buildings that survive from the late 19th century.
-In 1889, the port was designated a "special national port" due to its proximity to China and its importance as a coal exporting hub.
+Moji Port is home to a number of historic buildings that survive from the late 19th century.
+In 1889, the port was designated a "special trade port" due to its proximity to China and its importance as a coal exporting hub.

 The port flourished, with a number of financial institutions and merchant companies settling in the area and constructing western-style buildings.

-The Moji Port Area is home to the Kitakyushu branch of the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
+The area is also home to the Idemitsu Museum of Arts and the Mojiko Retro Observation Room.
 This observation point provides great views of the Moji Port Area, the city of Shimonoseki and the Kanmon Straits.

 To the south of Kitakyushu, on the border with Oita Prefecture , is Mt.
 Hiko .
 Mt.
-Hiko is one of Kyushu's most enjoyable hikes and is located only an hour's drive from the cities of Fukuoka and Kitakyushu.
-Hikosan, as it is called in Japanese, was the center of training for the Shugen-do sect of Buddhism, and the mountain is notable for its collection of temples and shrines.
+Hiko is one of Kyushu's enjoyable hikes and is located about an hour's drive from the cities of Fukuoka and Kitakyushu.
+Hikosan, as it is called in Japanese, was the center of training for the Shugendo mountain asceticism, and is famous for Hikosan Jingu Shrine.

-To the west of Kitakyushu is the Kawachi Fujien Wisteria Garden .
-The garden is famous for its wisteria, which grows along two 100-meter-long tunnels that are the centerpiece of the park.
-The gardens open to the public twice a year—once during the wisteria season in spring and once during the maple season in fall.
+To the southwest of Kitakyushu is the Kawachi Fujien Wisteria Garden .
+The garden is famous for its large wisteria trellis and wisteria tunnels, the centerpiece of the park.
+The gardens open to the public twice a year—once during the wisteria season in spring, and once during the maple season in fall.

-Close to the Kawachi Fujien Wisteria Garden , to the southwest of Kitakyushu, is Mt.
+About a 25-minute drive from the Kawachi Fujien Wisteria Garden , to the southwest of Kitakyushu, is Mt.
 Sarakura.
-The view from the mountain has been chosen as one of the three 'most beautiful nighttime views in Japan.'
+The view from the mountain has been chosen as one of the three "new great night views of Japan," and the "100 best night views of Japan."
 The mountain can be hiked on foot, and there is also a slope car and cable car available from Hobashira Park.
 The mountain offers views over Kitakyushu and towards Japan's main island of Honshu.